What does your GP do in pregnancy care?

 Key facts

-- Your doctor, also known as a general practitioner (GP), is likely to be the first health professional you see when you become pregnant or think you may be pregnant
+- Your general practitioner (GP), is likely to be the first health professional you see when you think you are pregnant.

 - Your GP can talk to you about your options for pregnancy care and the birth.

-- Some GPs offer ‘shared care’, where you can see your GP for some of your routine pregnancy care visits instead of seeing an obstetrician or hospital antenatal clinic.
+- Some GPs offer ‘shared care’, where you can see your GP for some of your routine pregnancy care visits.

 - Medicare covers the cost of bulk-billed GP visits, but many GPs also charge a ‘gap’ fee.